 Capital Receipts and

-All those things that a business receives cannot be considered as incomes or revenue, such as the amount received from the sale of non-current assets or amounts received because of loans.
+All those things that a business receives that cannot be considered as incomes or revenue, such as amount received from the sale of non-current assets or amounts received because of loans.

 If a profit or loss is made on the sale of a non-current asset, then this will be included in the income statement of the year in which the asset was sold.